-Whether Alabama is your “sweet home” or you’re just considering one of its many colleges, online colleges in Alabama are an excellent choice for most.
-The state is working hard to keep students ahead of the curve.
+Online colleges in Alabama are an excellent choice for many students.
+The state is working hard to keep its students ahead of the curve.

 Editorial Listing ShortCode:

-As with online colleges in Alaska, clearly, state policymakers in Alabama are investing in education and making sure students are prepared for the future of online learning.
+As with online colleges in Alaska, state policymakers in Alabama have demonstrated they are investing in education and making sure students are prepared for the future of online learning.

 Online Colleges in Alabama

 Many of the top colleges in Alabama offer online degrees.
-Alabama online universities offer students the choice of fully online degree programs including certificate, undergraduate, and graduate programs.
+Alabama online universities offer the choice of fully online degree programs, including certificate, undergraduate, and graduate programs.
 Programs like these make it easier for adults to return to college while still balancing full-time jobs and family commitments.

-In Alabama, students may select a hybrid of online and on-campus classes or instead enroll in a fully online degree program available through the Alabama Community College System (ACCS), or through public or private institutions around the state.
+In Alabama, you may select a hybrid of online and on-campus classes or enroll in a fully online degree program.
+These are available through the Alabama Community College System (ACCS) or through public or private institutions around the state.

 Editorial Listing ShortCode:

-According to the National Center for Education Statistics (NCES), at least 22.2% of Alabama undergraduate and graduate students are enrolled in exclusively online college programs, while 22.4% are enrolled in a mixture of online and on-campus classes.
+According to the National Center for Education Statistics (NCES), approximately 29% of Alabama undergraduate and graduate students are enrolled in exclusively online college programs.
+Almost another 29% are enrolled in a mixture of online and on-campus classes.

 Common Online Degrees in Alabama

 Online universities in Alabama offer a selection of degrees with the potential to further your career.
-Some of the most common programs available at Alabama schools are listed below.
+The following are some of the most common programs available at Alabama schools and what they typically entail.

-- Business Administration: Studying for a business degree would help you learn about accounting, finance, marketing, and office technology.
-Having a bachelor’s degree could qualify you for a variety of management positions.
+- Business Administration: Common topics of study for this degree are accounting, finance, marketing, and office technology.
+Having a bachelor’s degree can qualify you to pursue a variety of management positions.

-- Computer and Information Science: You can study online to learn about computer hardware and the software systems that make computer systems run.
-The curriculum for this degree could prepare you for various tech-related jobs, such as network support specialist, web developer or computer systems analyst.
+- Computer and Information Science: This degree field explores computer hardware and the software systems that make computer systems run.
+The curriculum for this degree can prepare you to pursue various tech-related jobs.
+You might become a network support specialist, a web developer, or a computer systems analyst.

-- Nursing: In a Bachelor of Science in Nursing program, you would learn about the human body, the healthcare system, and methods of diagnosis and treatment.
-This course of study would prepare you to take industry exams and become licensed as a registered nurse (RN).
+- Nursing: Bachelor of Science in Nursing programs explore topics such as the human body, healthcare systems, and methods of diagnosis and treatment.
+This course of study can help prepare you to take industry exams and become licensed as a registered nurse (RN).